-Pattern End Matched: When the ends of the flooring panels, typically similar patterns, are matched end to end to yield a continuous linear effect.
+Pattern End Matched: Flooring panels, typically similar patterns, matched end to end to yield a continuous linear effect.

-Peaking: Areas of the laminate flooring at adjoining panel seams that have risen above the intended horizontal plane of the flooring surface.
+Peaking: Areas of laminate flooring at adjoining panel seams, have risen above the intended horizontal plane of the flooring surface.

-Pin Worm Hole: In hardwood flooring it is a small round hole that is made by a small wood boring insect and not over 1/16” in diameter.
+Pin Worm Hole: A small round hole that is made by a small wood boring insect and not over 1/16” in diameter.
 Also called Pinholes.

 Pith: The small, soft core that occurs near the center of a tree trunk, branch, twig or log.

-Plainsawn Wood: Wood that is sawed from a hardwood log so that the annual growth rings make an angle of less than 45 degrees with the surface of the piece.
-The angle exposes the pores of the springwood and dense summerwood of the annual growth ring in ring porous woods to produce a pleasing grain pattern.
+Plainsawn Wood: Sawed from a hardwood log with annual growth rings making an angle less than 45 degrees with the surface.
+The angle exposes the pores of the springwood and dense summerwood of the annual growth ring.
+In ring porous wood it produces a pleasing grain pattern.

-Planer Bite: A groove that is cut in the surface of the wood piece deeper than intended by the planer knives.
+Planer Bite: A groove cut in the surface of the wood piece deeper than intended by the planer knives.